Institutional Forex

 (1) The Euromoney Fx survey was first launched in 1976 and it is considered a key benchmark for the global Foreign Exchange industry

-(2) The Euromoney FX survey uses data based on the votes and volumes recorded by major banks clients
+(2) The Euromoney FX survey is based on data collected from client votes and trading volumes reported by major banks.

 More on Euromoneyhttp://www.euromoney.com/Article/3554914/FX-Survey-2016-Results-index.html